fossabot/FESK/README.md

 ### Current version can be unstable, we work on it now.
 #### Please report about any troubles in ISSUES section.
 ## What is this?
 FESK is a handy firewall with a configurable set of standard rules and quick port settings.
-In e.x for testing Web instances or apps.
+For example: for testing Web instances or apps.

 #### FESK are tested and works fine on: